 Despite the emergence of smart technologies and the recognition by practitioners of their importance in influencing new shopping experiences, the academic literature investigating this topic has been limited.
-Publications on customer experience are mainly found in practitioner-oriented journals or management books (Meyer, 2007; Shaw and Ivens, 2005).
-Furthermore, the extant literature (e.g. Frow and Payne, 2007; Gentile et al., 2007)

-primarily focuses more on managerial actions and outcomes, rather than on the theories underlying the antecedents and consequences of customer experience.
+Publications on customer experience are mainly found in practitioner-oriented journals or management books (Meyer, 2007, pp. 117-126; Shaw & Ivens, 2005), Furthermore, the extant literature (e.g. Frow & Payne, 2007; Gentile, Nicola, & Giulano, 2007) primarily focuses more on managerial actions and outcomes, rather than on the theories underlying the antecedents and consequences of customer experience.
 To date, rigorous empirical studies investigating the value of the new consumer shopping experiences and changes in consumer dynamics triggered by smart technologies are still limited.
 The purpose of this study is therefore to investigate the effect of an individual's commitment to learn combined with their behavioural intention on customer dynamics and their retail shopping experience, in the context of the innovative application of smart technologies.